RediSearch/RediSearch/docs/Threading.md

 5. Since the search execution is basically an iterator running in a cycle, we simply sample the elapsed time every several iterations (sampling on each iteration would slow things down as it has a cost of its own).

-6. If enough time has elapsed, the query processor releases the Global Lock, and immediately tries to acquire it agian.
+6. If enough time has elapsed, the query processor releases the Global Lock, and immediately tries to acquire it again.
 When the lock is released, the kernel will schedule another thread to run - be it Redis' main thread, or another query thread.

-7. When the lock is acquired again - we reopen all redis resources we were holding before releasing the lock (keys might have been deleted while the thread has been "sleeping"), and continue work from the previous state.
+7. When the lock is acquired again - we reopen all Redis resources we were holding before releasing the lock (keys might have been deleted while the thread has been "sleeping"), and continue work from the previous state.

 Thus the operating system's scheduler makes sure all query threads get CPU time to run.
 While one is running the rest wait idly, but since execution is yielded about 5,000 times a second, it creates the effect of concurrency.
 Fast queries will finish in one go without yielding execution, slow ones will take many iteration to finish, but will allow other queries to run concurrently.